-- 6. From the displayed list, point to the Get Help on "Insights Pane" option to display its suboptions. - 7.
-Click the Get Insights into What You're Working on with Smart Lookup or similar option. - 8.
+- 6. From the displayed list, point to the Get Help on the "Insights Pane" option to display its suboptions. - 7.
+Click Get Insights into What You're Working on with Smart Lookup or a similar option. - 8.
 Read about the Insights pane. - 9.
 Scroll to the bottom of the Help pane and click Read Article in Browser.

-Your web browser opens to the Microsoft website and displays the help page.

-- 10. Click the PowerPoint button on the taskbar to return to PowerPoint. - 11.
-Choose Home→Slides→New Slide - 12.
-Choose Insert→Images→Screenshot □ - 13.
-Click Screen Clipping to display the browser window and then drag over a portion of the browser window to take a screenshot of it.

-You are returned to PowerPoint and the screenshot is pasted to the new slide.

-14. Save the presentation and then close PowerPoint.
+Your web browser opens to the Microsoft website and displays the help page. - 10.
+Click the Word button on the taskbar to return to Word. - 11.
+Place the insertion point before the word Practice in the first line below the page headers, tap Enter, and then tap the up 👔 arrow key to place your insertion point at the beginning of the blank line. - 12.
+Choose Insert→Illustrations→Screenshot - 13.
+Click Screen Clipping to display the browser window and then drag over a portion of the browser window to take a screenshot of it. - You are returned to Word, and the screenshot is pasted where the insertion point had been placed. - 14.
+Save the file and then close Word and any other open applications.